Monthly Archives: January 2024

 Joyce (…) focussed (…) on what was actually there, and strove so to set it down that it would reveal itself as what it was, in its double nature: a distortion, but a distortion of something real.
 (Dublin’s Joyce, 1955, 11)

 “Distortion, but (…) distortion of something real” is what McLuhan opposed to ‘matching’ as ‘making’.
 This complex doublin’ — “distortion of something real” — is the great question at stake in all of Joyce’s tales of the ‘Dubliners’.
-But did Kenner get this fundamental insight from McLuhan, or McLuhan from Kenner, or both from Father Gerald Phelan — or does none of these alternatives fit the case?
+But did Kenner get this fundamental insight from McLuhan, or McLuhan from Kenner, or both from Father Gerald Phelan — or does any of these alternatives fit the case?

 McLuhan was already familiar with what he called Kenner’s ‘book on Joyce’ in 1947.
 This book was then rewritten multiple times until it appeared almost a decade later as Dublin’s Joyce in 1955.
 One of its manifestations in the meantime was James Joyce: Critique in Progress, Kenner’s 1950 Yale PhD thesis.1 At some point, the various stages of this book need to be collected2 (so far as they still exist), their progressive innovations specified, and these compared to McLuhan’s ongoing contemporaneous work with its innovations.
 Importantly, the years of the book’s metamorphoses overlapped with McLuhan’s ‘second conversion’ from “moralist” to “student”.3 It is this conversion that the world desperately needs to understand if it is ever to wake from its suicidal woke.4